D-side/d-side.github.io/privacy/index.md

 ### No, I don't want your "cookies", please keep them away

-I can't remove the cookie-based functionality from my websites, it's too convenient.
-And I haven't heard any complaints from my visitors about them.
+I won't remove the cookie-based functionality from my websites, it's too convenient.
+And I haven't received any complaints from my visitors about them.
+If you don't want cookies interfere with our experience, don't click the <i class="icon-adjust"></i> in the menu above or disable JavaScript for this site in order to disable the style switcher that uses cookies.